ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPresentationLanguageChanged*

-The *onPresentationLanguageChanged* event is triggered whenever the presentation language setting is updated.
-This event notifies users that the language used for on-screen menus, instructions, and other interface elements has been changed.
-It ensures that users are aware of the update and can experience the interface in their preferred language.
+This event is triggered whenever the presentation language setting is updated.
+The presentation language determines the primary language used for on-screen menus, notifications, and other interface elements.
+Users may change this setting to better suit their language preferences, and this event ensures that the system responds appropriately to the update.

 ### Related Functions
-[setPresentationLanguage](#setPresentationLanguage) : This function sets the presentation language to a specific value (e.g., "en-US", "es-US").
-When the language is updated, it triggers the *onPresentationLanguageChanged* event.
+[setPresentationLanguage](#setPresentationLanguage) : This function triggers the event when the presentation language is updated by the user.
+It ensures that the new language preference is applied across the system.

-[getPresentationLanguage](#getPresentationLanguage) : This function retrieves the current presentation language setting.
-While it does not directly trigger the event, it is closely related as it reflects the updated language after the event occurs.

 ### Parameters